 Map for your Northern Italy road trip

-Below you can find a customized map that includes all the locations you’re going to visit on this 2 week Northern Italy road trip itinerary.
+Below you can find a customized map that includes all the locations you’re going to visit on this Northern Italy road trip itinerary.
 I marked the different parts of the road trip with different colors so you can easily see which places you’re going to visit in each area.
-Click on the below picture to access the interactive map!

-Bonus tip: If you open up this post on your phone and you click on the picture below, it will save this map to your Google Maps app so you can always have it with you.
+If you open up this post on your phone and you click on the bracket in the upper right corner of the map, it will automatically save this map to your Google Maps app so you can always have it with you.
 Super convenient, right?

 The Ultimate Northern Italy Road Trip Itinerary for 2 Weeks